HumphreyCurtis/GuardianCycle/portfolio/project-evaluation.md

 Finally, it almost goes without explicitly saying that [GitHub](https://github.com/HumphreyCurtis/GuardianCycle), was invaluable for the team’s ability to co-work whilst working apart from each other as it enabled us to pull and run code written by other group members.
 We have all gained much from using GitHub as a commutative and for many of us, this was the first time working as part of a team that used GitHub.
 In reflection, we ought to have set up individual repositories instead of using one Master branch.
 This oversight certainly was partially due to our inexperience using GitHub as a team and would have proved useful for better collaboration if individuals had been able to push what they were working on and other team members take a look at changes before deciding what would be pushed to the master branch.
 Moving forward, we know to set up individual repositories early on but otherwise, we managed to work together very well despite the remote-working practises we had to unexpectedly adapt to.

-#### Conclusion

-We used Slack to communicate ideas, arranging meetings on Skype and general discussion on particular components and used GitHub to share those components.
-There certainly was room for improvement on communication all around however this was certainly due to the sudden transition to remote working from home and general uncertainty and changes made in light of COVID-19 which we will reflect upon in more depth in the next section.
-Overall, the group worked well together and in a professional manner.
-It was clear what aspect of the project each were tasked with and how that would fit together with the other components and all were open to constructive criticism which certainly enabled us to progress nicely.

-### d.
-This is a chance to reflect on how coronavirus has affected your project (remote working practices etc)
-The unexpected coronavirus pandemic and subsequent lockdown had a significant effect on our working pratices.
-The most significant being the inability to engage in regular face-to-face meetings as we had before.
-We quickly adapted to this new environment however by instead engaging in regular teleconferences via Skype.
-We also extended our use of the messaging service Slack for communication and shared workspaces such as Google drive in order to track our progress.

 #### Nathan's departure

 Due to unforseen circumstances we unforutnately lost a team member Nathan Cubbitt - because he personally decided to postpone his MSc Computer Science for the following academic year.
 Nathan had been crucial to efforts in developing the GuardianCycle hardware - in particular LED and M5Stack research, development and media.
 For example, Nathan had purchased and initially tested the 5x5 LED matrix.
 Additionally, Nathan had helped design some of GuardianCycle's media and advertising.